Custom gate implementations#

 QPU component, but it can be implemented in various ways.
 Each implementation is represented as a

-subclass.
-A QuantumOp stores its known implementations in the
+GateImplementation subclass.
+A QuantumOp stores its known implementations in

-to add new implementations or to change their order (usually programmatically by some client procedure, but nothing as
+to add new implementations (usually programmatically by some client procedure, but nothing as

 such prevents the user from manipulating the contents manually).
 The default implementation is how the user prefers